TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/WorkingTypoScript/Index.rst

 When we have a look at the function stdWrap in TSref you will see that there is a property called "data", which has the data type TSref/getText|getText.
 Looking at the "Data types reference" you will see that using getText it is possible to get several information from somewhere in PHP.
 One of this information is the current date (see the example!).
 TSref shows us that in that case the syntax of our value is something like "date : d-m-y".
 The part "date :" must not be changed.
 The part behind is used for the date format, which we want to get.
 For the possible values you can have a look at the PHP manual on the date function: http://php.net/manual/en/function.date.php

 We will use: Day with two digits, then a dot, then month with two digits, then another dot and finally the year with four digits.
-So the format of our date string must look like this: "d.m.Y".
+So the format of our date string must look like this: :code:`d.m.Y`.

 So we add to our TypoScript: